diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 }
 ```

-A MapDriver can be used to check for zero, one, or more output records, according to the number of times that withOutput() is called.
+A MapDriver can be used to check for zero, one, or more output records, `according to the number of times that withOutput() is called`.
 Test ignoresMissingTemperatureRecord() would fail if there were output, since there is no withOutput() called, expecting no output.

 ### Running Locally on Test Data
 #### Running a Job in a Local Job Runner